$c.columnname

 Shenzhen, China

-The conference was jointly sponsored by Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen University of Technology, Peking University, Shenzhen Institute of Synthetic Biology Innovation, Shenzhen Synthetic Biology Association and other parties.
+The conference was jointly organized by the Shenzhen University of Advanced Technology, Chinese Academy of Sciences, Shenzhen University of Technology, Peking University, Shenzhen Institute of Synthetic Biology, and the Shenzhen Synthetic Biology Association.